artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

-Users interested in creating an :term:`accession record` that has a legacy accession number associated with it via the AtoM :term:`user interface`, can do so by first editing the  Accessions mask in the **Admin > Settings > Global** area, and then creating a :ref:`new accession record
+Users interested in creating an :term:`accession record` that has a legacy accession number associated with it via the AtoM :term:`user interface`, can do so by first editing the Accessions mask by navigating to |gears| **Admin > Settings > Identifiers**, and then creating a :ref:`new accession record
 <add-new-accession>`.

 .. image:: images/accession-mask.*
    :align: center
    :width: 70%
-   :alt: An image of the accessions mask in Global settings
+   :alt: An image of the accessions mask in Identifiers settings

 By default, AtoM creates the accession record identifier as a unique number compiled from [**YEAR MONTH DAY Incremental#**] - this is denoted in the